 Thermal imaging essentially works the same way but rather than relying on light, the photographer either holds or wears a thermal imaging scope that picks up on the heat signature of nearby animals.

 Spotlighting is an inexpensive method of finding animals that only come out at night.
 All you need is a powerful modeling light that can pick up on movements in the bush or the eye-shine of certain nocturnal animals.
 Not all animals have reflective eyes but most nocturnal mammals do.

 The most effective method is to have multiple people spotlighting at the same time.
 More eyes on the terrain equals more chances to spot animals.
-More importantly, it means that non-photographers can continue to track an animal while you ready your camera, but of course, its important to be ready anyway because nocturnal animals tend to be shy and reclusive so they often melt back into the undergrowth as soon as they realize they have been discovered.
+More importantly, it means that non-photographers can continue to track an animal while you ready your camera, but of course, it is important to be ready anyway because nocturnal animals tend to be shy and reclusive so they often melt back into the undergrowth as soon as they realize they have been discovered.

-Even if you are on your own, having a couple of spotlights is helpful so that you mount one on your camera that always points in the direction your camera is pointing, and another that you can point quickly in all directions.
+Even if you are out on your own, having a couple of spotlights is helpful so that you can mount one on your camera that always points in the direction your camera is pointing, and another that you can point quickly in all directions.
 If you just have a light attached to your camera, you will have to rotate your heavy telephoto lens and SLR constantly.
 Unless you’re extremely strong, or you have a very light camera, your arms with get tired very quickly.

 CHOOSING A GOOD SPOTLIGHT

 There are two important factors to consider when buying a spotlight: power and beam width.